 6.2.
 Resisting arrest (NRS 199.280)

-The Nevada crime of resisting arrest occurs when a person deliberately hinders police from carrying out legal duties, such as making an arrest.
+Resisting arrest occurs when a person deliberately hinders police from carrying out legal duties, such as making an arrest.
 Violating NRS 199.280 with no weapons is a misdemeanor, carrying up to six (6) months in jail and/or up to $1,000 in fines.
-But the crime becomes a felony in Nevada if the defendant had firearms or other weapons.
+But the crime becomes a felony if the defendant had firearms or other weapons.

 6.3.
 Evading police (NRS 484B.550)

 However, evading becomes a felony if the driver was driving dangerously, was under the influence of alcohol or drugs, or caused injury or death.
-Learn more in our article on the Nevada crime of evading police and causing injury.
+Learn more in our article on evading police and causing injury.

 6.4.
 Making a false police report (NRS 207.280)